Something later

 Psychopathy (secondary).
 Secondary psychopathy is thought to result mostly from environmental factors.
 People with secondary psychopathy may show more changes in their personality and behavior over time (getting either worse or better).
 They tend to have high levels of anxiety and fear, and often have histories of severe trauma, abuse, or neglect.

-Description of an adult who would qualify
+Description of an adult who would qualify for a diagnosis of secondary psychopathy

 “Sam” is a 27-year-old woman.
 She is currently unemployed after having been arrested and imprisoned for domestic violence.
 She herself was abused and neglected by her mother and her mother’s boyfriends as a child.
 She loses her temper easily and admits that she is frequently violent toward romantic partners when they upset her.
 Often she uses charm or manipulation to prevent her romantic partners from leaving her after a fight, in part because she is often financially dependent on her partners.
 She can be very impulsive, making decisions to quit a job, leave school, or move to a new apartment without spending much time thinking about or planning for the consequences of doing so.
 She has significant debts and unpaid loans, in part due to her impulsive decisions related to both earning and spending money.
 She has used alcohol and drugs since she was a young teenager, and has been pulled over and jailed multiple times for driving under the influence.